 Access 24/7 safety and wellbeing support

 Sonder is a specialist 24/7 multilingual emergency, safety and wellbeing off-campus service provided for international students with eligible Overseas Student Health Cover (OSHC) from Allianz Global Assistance.
-For more information visit the Murdoch Sonder landing page.
+For more information visit international student safety.

-In a life-threatening emergency, please call 000 for ambulance, police and fire services.
+In a life-threatening emergency, call 000 for ambulance, police and fire services.

-There are a number of free and low cost legal advice services.
-Get the right advice and make sure you know your rights as an employee, an individual and a tenant.
+There are a number of free and low cost legal advice services available so you can get the right advice and make sure you know your rights as an employee, an individual and a tenant.

 Find other support services